brandub/brandub/README.md

 **Senior Full-Stack Engineer** — AI & agentic systems, GIS & mapping, real estate tech.
 Navy veteran, former licensed Realtor, and the kind of engineer who can drop into any layer of a product and ship.
-Most of my work is private — here's what I can show.
+Most of my work is private, but here's what I can show.

 <br>